Investment Management for Parishes

 - [It is recommended but not required that at least half the voting members of the Finance Committee also be current members of the parish Vestry]

-- Have publicly available audited annual financial statements.
+- Publicly available audited annual financial statements.

-- No Finance Committee member, immediate member of a Finance Committee member’s family or personal associates of Finance Committee members should benefit directly from the placement of endowment funds.
+- No Finance Committee member, immediate member of a Finance Committee member’s family or personal associates of Finance Committee members will benefit directly from the placement of endowment funds.
 All members of a Finance Committee must sign pledges to avoid conflicts of interest in managing parish investments.

 Note that parish vestries electing not to participate in the D&B investment program assume fiduciary responsibility and must adhere to the “prudent investor” standard of care.
 Vestries that rely on investment management guidance from Finance Committees still ultimately retain this responsibility, which explains the recommendation that at least half of voting members of the Finance Committee be current vestry members.